Choreologist Juliette Kando is a fitness and health expert and author of "Natural Facelift", published by HarperCollins.

 - Indulge in *nasty foods

 *meat, artificially flavoured and coloured food, sweets, chocolate, coke, etc..

 If you overeat or overdrink, drink a pint of water to flush some of the poison out.

-Now that you appreciate how many jobs the skin has to do, how it works as a living organism, you can see that your skin takes very good care of your whole body.
+Now that you appreciate how many jobs the skin has to do, how it works like a living organism, you can see that your skin is very capable of taking care of your face and your whole body.
 Skin problems, pimples, skin rash, and acne can all be overcome with a helping hand from your daily habits.
-Avoid dietary, environmental and emotional poisons.
-Clean, feed, and nourish the skin with your own home-made cosmetic products and your skin's health will be guaranteed.
+Avoid dietary, environmental, and emotional poisons.
+Clean, feed, and nourish the skin with your own homemade cosmetic products and your skin's health will be guaranteed.

 If you have any further questions or advice please share them with a comment in the discussion below.